zordone/let-it-snow/README.md

 - Paste it in the console and press enter.
 - As the logged message will tell you too:
   > Make sure you have your headphones on.
-  > Close the devtools, then click the snow cloud button in the menu.
+  > Close the devtools, then click the snow CLOUD 🌨 button in the menu.
   >
   > Happy Holidays! 🎄